 It was not her income.
 It was not the amount of her debt.
 Whether she had $5,000 of debt or $200,000 of debt did not matter.
 That’s worth repeating.
 The amount of debt a person has is not determinative as to whether she pays off her debt.
 Her savings, family support, and standard of living also did not matter.
 None of these things determined a person’s likelihood of paying off her debt.
 These things made it easier or more challenging, of course.
 But whether a person becomes debt free hinges on one thing and one thing only.

-The one thing that determines whether a person gets out of debt, regardless of the amount, is whether the person believes she will get out of debt.
+The one thing that determines if you get out of debt, regardless of the amount of debt, is whether you believe you can.

 If you believe you will get out of debt, then you think it can happen and consequently, you do things to make it happen.
 You set goals, spend less, increase your income, and ultimately get out of debt.